This course is only available for students in the BA International Studies programme.

 Lectures are held every week, with the exception of the midterm exam week.
 Weekly lectures will cover issues both inside and outside the readings.

 It is the intention that all plenary lectures for this course will be made available in web lecture form, no later than 10 days before the mid-term and final exams, respectively.
-Please note that these web lectures are intended as additional aid in studying for the exams, not as replacement for the lectures.
-Students should also not rely on the presence of web lectures for their study plans as they are an extra service and their availability cannot be assured.
-In the past technical problems have resulted in web lectures not being available.
+Please note that these web lectures are intended as additional aid in studying for the exams, not as replacement for attending the lectures.

 Written examination with short open questions and (up to) 50% multiple choice questions.